jurgen-potter/ip1/README.md

 }
 ```

 Email confirmation is required for new accounts.
-If SMTP is not configured or the credentials are invalid, email sending will silently fail and log a warning — the app will still work and registration can be completed via the confirmation link shown on screen.
+If SMTP is not configured or the credentials are invalid, email sending will silently fail and log a warning.
+The app will still work and registration can be completed via the confirmation link shown on screen.

 ---